 Patients with hypoparathyroidism can suffer from multiple symptoms caused by low blood calcium levels.
 Symptoms can include minor problems like muscle twitching or severe, possibly life-threatening complications, such as seizures.
 The investigators have developed a long-acting PTH analog that is likely to provide major improvements over current medical therapy for this group of patients.

 Approved studies are ongoing.

-- Synthesis of Good Manufacturing Practice (GMP) and non-GMP material
+- Synthesis of Good Manufacturing Practice (GMP) and non-GMP active pharmaceutical ingredient

 - Formulation development